Illustration by Florian Bayer ‘African Governance Architecture’ (World Illustration Awards, 2016)

 (2a) Social norms: The fabric of society

-Social norms are the most significant component driving actual group behaviour.
+Social norms constitute the most significant force of driving group behaviour.
 Social norms represent the expectations that others have about us as much as we expect others to comply within a socially predictable pattern of behaviour.
 Albert Bandura, e.g., is most commonly known as the researcher who conducted the ‘Bobo the Clown’ experiment, but few know about his psychological interventions of changing social norms in Africa in AIDS/ HIV education and preventing female genital mutilation.
 Much social work today, e.g., projects conducted by the UN, is based on understanding and modifying local social norms (Mackie et al., 2015).

 (2b) Introjected regulation: Honour, Face and Shame